 And though the heatmap shows there is a good FAQ section, the relevant button should be located in a more visible place.

 Analyzing the heatmap, I also recommend forgetting about the “no results found” page.
 Instead, we should offer alternatives as similar to the user’s request as possible to improve the heatmap.
-Enabling users to filter the products would also positively impact the UX and how the user behaves.
+Enabling users to filter the products would also positively impact the UX and user’s behavior.
 And the heatmap will show it.

 Analyze UX with a Heatmap on Animalessalvajes.world

 The first thing to pay attention to on the heatmap is a pop-up that appears 5 seconds after the user loads the website.
-Unfortunately, 5 seconds is a too short period, not enough for a visitor to fully understand what the website is about.
-This is why, after I analyze the heatmap, I recommend changing the display rule for this pop-up, making it appear in 15 seconds, or at a 30% page scroll, for instance.
+Unfortunately, 5 seconds is too short, not enough for a visitor to understand the website fully.
+This is why after I analyze the heatmap, I recommend changing the display rule for this pop-up, making it appear in 15 seconds, or at a 30% page scroll, for instance.

 Next, duplicated elements.
 If we look at the categories in the menu, the main bar, and the search bar, they are the same.
 We can either remove them or change them to improve the heatmap.
 Plus, the search bar also appears twice on the home page.
 One will be enough.

 In the right part of the screen, when I analyze the heatmap, I see a massive blank white space that brings no use but harms UX.